 The Capped Fare Scheme (the Scheme), which was published on 4th September 2022 and revised on 8th January 2023, is drafted based upon the principles already applied to concessionary travel.
-The Scheme complies with the requirements of Regulation 1370/2007.
+The Scheme complies with the requirements of Regulation 1370/2007 and therefore deals with competition and subsidy control issues, as well as avoiding procurement issues.